a-gavin/a-gavin.github.io/README.md

 4. Generate tailwind CSS from config

+   **NOTE**: To update CSS, make sure to regenerate using following command and manually check the updated CSS in.

    ```Bash
    # Zola looks for CSS and favicon in './static/' by default
    # Add '--watch' to run in the background if not using editor Tailwind plugins